 Peach season is the most important season in my world.
-Countless cobblers, crisps, cakes and beautiful peach pies are made in my kitchen during the summer, and I would not have it any other way.
+Countless cobblers, crisps, cakes and beautiful peach pie recipes are made in my kitchen during the summer, and I would not have it any other way.

 The filling of this pie tosses fresh peach slices with both brown and white sugars, lemon juice and zest, vanilla, and a bit of flour to thicken.
 It is sealed with my favorite pie crust recipe which I developed last year, and it is the only recipe I use.
 It has the perfect flaky texture (thanks to the hint of vinegar and cold ingredients) but ironically is also very tender (thanks to the egg yolk).

 It also has a great flavor (I use milk instead of water and sprinkles of salt and sugar).
 What you end up with is the best pie crust ever.
 After you add the peaches, dot with my favorite thing in the world, butter, you brush with an egg wash, sprinkle with sugar and bake this delight until golden brown and bubbly.
-There are no words for how fantastic this fresh peach pie tastes.
+There are no words for how fantastic this pie tastes.
 In fact, there is nothing more to say.
-On to the recipe.
+On to this fab fresh peach pie recipe.

 - 1 teaspoon salt